This all-in-one pesto salmon dinner is delicious, healthy, and you’ll love the easy clean-up. It’s all nicely tucked into a parchment paper packet.

 Storage & Reheating Tips

-Actually you probably won’t have any leftovers because each packet is made as an individual portion.
+You probably won’t have any leftovers because each packet is made as an individual portion.
 If you do happen to have some leftover, refrigerate promptly.
 It will keep for a couple of days.
 Reheat in the microwave or in the oven.

 - 1 medium zucchini or summer squash, thinly sliced (⅛ – ¼ inch thick)